peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Host: issuer.example.org
 Content-Type: application/json

-{ "credential_pop" : [$CredentialPoPJWT, $CredentialPoPCWT, ... ] }
+{ "parameters_pop" : [$CredentialPoPJWT, $CredentialPoPCWT, ... ] }
 ~~~

-Given that the Wallet may request one or more Status Attestations from the same Credential Issuer, the `credential_pop` parameter is subject to the following specification:
+Given that the Wallet may request one or more Status Attestations from the same Credential Issuer, the `parameters_pop` parameter is subject to the following specification:
-- credential_pop: REQUIRED.
+- parameters_pop: REQUIRED.
 It MUST be implemented as an array of strings, where each string represents a Digital Credential proof of possession.

 To validate that the Wallet Instance is entitled to request its Status Attestation,
 the following requirements MUST be satisfied:

-- The Credential Issuer MUST verify the signature of all elements in the `credential_pop` object using the public key contained within the Digital Credential where the `credential_pop` is referred to;
+- The Credential Issuer MUST verify the signature of all elements in the `parameters_pop` object using the public key contained within the Digital Credential where the `parameters_pop` is referred to;
-- the Credential Issuer MUST verify that it is the legitimate Issuer of the Digital Credential to which the `credential_pop` refers.
+- the Credential Issuer MUST verify that it is the legitimate Issuer of the Digital Credential to which the `parameters_pop` refers.

-The technical and details about the `credential_pop` object
+The technical and details about the `parameters_pop` object
 are defined in the next section.

 ## Status Attestation Request Errors